sivasamyk/graylog2-input-lumberjack/README.md

+# Logstash forwarder is replaced by Filebeat.
+Use [beats-input-plugin](https://github.com/sivasamyk/graylog-beats-plugin)
 # Graylog Logstash forwarder Lumberjack Input Plugin

 Currently the options available for reading files into graylog server are logstash and fluentd. logstash runs with bigger